Emanuel3096/STIB_quality_of_service_analysis/README.md

 ---

-#### Stop Clustering (DBSCAN)
+#### Stop Clustering

 Some lines and directions contain **multiple stop_ids with the same stop name**, likely due to STIB’s need for high spatial precision.
-Since this level of granularity is not required for this study, stops were clustered.
+Since this preceision isn't needed for the current analysis, and it´s actually harmful since we need a robust stop identifier for agreggation, stops were clustered.

 * **Method:** DBSCAN based on geographic distance + stop name correction
 * **Goal:** Group physically equivalent stops under a single logical stop cluster